ColetteThomson/smart_events/README.md

 # smartevents Workforce Management Platform (WMP)

 ## Purpose
 This website has been developed to run within an organisation's intranet and is therefore intended for internal company use and not intended to be an interface to the business's customers.
 The smartevents' Workforce Management Platform (WMP) helps organisations to plan, manage and track their project teams, allowing best optimisation of the business' human capital.
 WMP is a permissions based system, ensuring that the correct person has access to relevant features within WMP.
-WMP also offer a Chat service, encouraging all project team members to add their ideas or suggestions on the different projects.
+WMP also offers a Chat service, encouraging all project team members to add their ideas or suggestions on the different projects.

-### High level overview of registered user roles and permissions within WMP:
+## High level overview of registered user roles and permissions within WMP:
 *Note:  All users (with the exception of general users) will need to be set up with appropriate permissions by the superuser Admin.
 All users will have read-only access to the Home page (landing page).*

 * Superuser (Admin) - has full CRUD from the admin panel (and read-only from the website), across all Projects, Project Administration and Project Technical Support resources.
 Admin is the only user able to create Posts (via the admin panel) on the WMP Chat, and approve (publish) project team member's posted ideas and suggestions.